dart-lang/language/working/macros/feature-specification.md

 These macros can fully introspect on any type reachable from the declarations they annotate, including introspecting on members of classes, etc.

-### Macro Ordering

-Macros are applied to inner declarations first - so for instance macros on class members are applied before macros on the class.

-When multiple macros are applied to the same declaration, they are applied right to left.

-By design, users can't observe the order that macros on different declarations are applied.

 ## APIs